-The Organization for Economic Co-operation and Development ("OECD") Pillar Two Model Rules ("Pillar Two") set forth for a global 15% minimum tax on the income arising in each jurisdiction in which the Company operates.
-Many such jurisdictions have implemented or are in the process of implementing Pillar Two and it is expected to be applicable for annual periods beginning on or after December 31, 2023.
-The Company is currently assessing the impact that Pillar Two will have on its consolidated financial statements.
+The Organization for Economic Co-operation and Development ("OECD") Pillar Two Model Rules ("Pillar Two") set forth a global 15% minimum tax on the income arising in each jurisdiction in which the Company operates.
+Many jurisdictions have implemented or are in the process of implementing changes contemplated by Pillar Two, and when enacted by the various jurisdictions in which the Company does business, such changes may increase Company's taxes in such jurisdictions.
+Based on the available legislation, the Company concluded that Pillar Two did not have a material impact on its 2024 consolidated financial statements.
+The OECD continues to release additional guidance, including administrative guidance on interpretation and application of Pillar Two.
+The Company will continue to assess the potential future impacts of Pillar Two and will continue to review and monitor the issuance of additional guidance by both the OECD and various foreign jurisdictions.